release-argus/Website/content/en/docs/Legal/privacy-policy.md

 #### 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at privacy@hymenaios.io or by post to:
+If you have questions or comments about this notice, you may email us at privacy@release-argus.io or by post to:

-Hymenaios
+Argus

 31 Heather Way